Installing a 1024×768 SVGA driver on Windows 3.1 and 3.11.

 Applying the patch to svga256.drv is the same on Windows 3.1 and Windows 3.11.
 On Windows 3.11 the original driver is either present in WINDOWS\SYSTEM after installation of the OS, or the installation of the driver from the Windows installation diskettes; on Windows 3.1 it will be present in WINDOWS\SYSTEM after its installation from the driver diskette.

-In order to apply the patch, create a directory, for example C:\SVGAPTCH and copy the content of the patch ZIP archive to this directory.
-Copy the original driver to this directory, too.
-On my Windows 3.11 (with Windows installed on drive F: and the patch files being on an otherwise empty floppy diskette), this can be done with the following DOS commands:
+this directory, too.
+On my Windows 3.11 (with Windows installed on drive F: and the patch files being on an otherwise empty floppy diskette), this can be done with the

 C: